cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 6.9.5 =
+Solved a minor undefined index issue that showed with some ajax responses

+= 6.9.3 =
+Fixed a bug: reviewer names containing Cyrillic characters broke the XML feed.
+This has been fixed now.

+= 6.9.2 =
+Added support for case-sensitive rules

+= 6.9.1 =
+Added support for adding multiple additional image nodes for Skroutz feeds WooCommerce started adding a v parameter to the URL's which caused the Facebook pixel to break for parent variable products.
+This has been fixed.

+= 6.9.0 =
+Fixed a bug: include only filters for product tags using "contains" was not working.
+This has been fixed now.

+= 6.8.9 =
+Added the author attribute so one can add the author information to feeds or create filter and rules on it.

+= 6.8.8 =
+Minor change to product tag space attribute
+Fixed a bug: Shipping cost implementation for table rate zones was not working.
+This has been fixed now.

+= 6.8.7 =
+Added a force activate all feeds option

+= 6.8.6 =
+Fixed a WPML / WCML caching issue
+Tested for Wordpress 5.3 compatibility

+= 6.8.5 =
+Added WPML / WCML support for the regular and sale price support

 = 6.8.4 =
 Added an attribute (Product Tags Space) containing the product tags separated by a space and comma